 When you sign up for Internet service from MTA, you get a dedicated line to your home.
 It’s yours and yours alone.
 You don’t share it with anyone.
 And that means that you get a constant speed that’s unaffected by your neighbors.

-Even though sharing is a good thing, you shouldn’t have to share your internet speeds with your neighbors.
+Even though sharing is a good thing, you shouldn’t have to share your internet speed with your neighbors.
 A dedicated line means you actually get what you pay for.
-And all MTA internet plans are powered through a dedicated line.
+All of MTA's internet plans are powered through a dedicated line.